Kac-Moody symmetric spaces: Causal structures and the causal boundary

 \subsection{Causal geodesic rays and the municipality}

-The positive causal structure gives rise to a notion of causal curves in the following standard way: \begin{definition} Let $I$ be a non-trivial closed or half-open interval.
-A continuous map $\gamma:I \to \overline{\XXX}$ is called a \Defn{causal curve} if for every $t\in I$ there exists $\epsilon>0$
+The positive causal structure gives rise to a notion of causal curves in the following standard way: \begin{definition} Let $I\subseteq \R$ be an interval which is open on the right, i.e., for every $t\in I$ there is $\epsilon>0$ such that $t+\epsilon\in I$.
+A continuous map $\gamma:I \to \ol{\XXX}$ is called a \Defn{causal curve} if for every $t\in I$ there exists $\epsilon>0$ such that